-This is a new workshop series, offered by Jenny Leis and Tasha Harmon.
-Join us on three Sunday afternoons this fall for facilitated reflection dedicated to listening to our own hearts and wisdom, in service to transformation.
+This is a new workshop series for people who identify as women or non-binary, offered by Jenny Leis and Tasha Harmon.
+Join us this winter for facilitated reflection dedicated to listening to our own hearts and wisdom in service to transformation.
+We will use interactive facilitated exercises, writing, art, and gentle movement to explore where you are now, and what you want to create in your life going forward.

 Are you asking: